Skip to Content

 As soon as we saw this thread, we were shocked.

 We immediately reached out to Walmart HQ for comment and started digging online for any supporting information.
 So far, we’ve come up short.
-Walmart has not responded to our request for comment and there are no news articles or announcements posted to social media as of September 2nd, 2021.
+Walmart has not responded to our request for comment and there are no news articles or announcements posted to social media as far as we’ve seen.

 Surely if a major retailer was making such a huge change in the midst of a pandemic when more people are on the road than ever, they’d make some kind of official public announcement… right?